aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

 <h3>Returns</h3>

-**String**: The encoded ABI byte code to send via a transaction or call.
+**String**: The encoded ABI bytecode to send via a transaction or call.

 <h3>Examples</h3>